ErrorTeaPot/.dotfiles/README.md

 # Installation

+I have created a script called "setup.sh" which is setting up some stuff.
+Basically, it installs the packages specified in the variable at the top and stow each package that have a folder in the .dotfiles repo.
+This makes the installation of the window manager, topbar, keyring and DM much easier.

+Some work still needs to be done, but there are the basics.
+Keep in mind that I am using it on Fedora workstation, if you are using another distro you may have to change the names of the installed packages along with the package manager used.

+---
 I am managing my dotfiles using [Stow]([URL](https://www.gnu.org/software/stow/)).
 This software allows to create symlinks that points to the dotfile you want to use.